live-codes/blog.livecodes.io/blog/2023-08-04-introducing-livecodes/index.md

 Having said that, the public-facing API has been stable for a while. [**Permanent URLs**](https://livecodes.io/docs/features/permanent-url) are available for the app and SDK to avoid later breaking changes in your embedded playgrounds.

-Please give it a try a [tell us](https://livecodes.io/docs/contact) what you think.

-If you find any bugs, and you probably will :), please [open an issue](https://github.com/live-codes/livecodes/issues).
-And, if you do use LiveCodes in a project, please [let us know](https://livecodes.io/docs/contact) (we may add a link to it!)

 ## Can I Contribute?

 Of course!
 You are very welcome.
 Please [start here](https://livecodes.io/docs/contribution).

+## Get Started Today!

+Visit [livecodes.io](https://livecodes.io) to experience LiveCodes for yourself!

+Please [let us know](https://livecodes.io/docs/contact) what you think and [report any bugs](https://github.com/live-codes/livecodes/issues) you find.
+And, if you do use LiveCodes in a project, we'd [love to hear](https://livecodes.io/docs/contact) about it (we may add a link to it!).

 ## Where can I learn more?